ellie991/chat-client-server/README.md

 # Python Chat Client-Server

+A simple **client-server chat application** built in Python using sockets and multithreading.
+The project supports:

+- **TCP** connection for broadcast messaging
+- **UDP** peer-to-peer connection for private messages

-A simple **client-server chat application** built with Python using sockets and multithreading.
-This project allows multiple clients to connect to a server and exchange messages in real time via the terminal.
+It allows multiple clients to connect to a server and exchange messages in real time via the terminal.

+---

 ## Features

-- Start a **server** that listens for incoming client connections
+- Start a **server** to manage up to **5 simultaneous clients**
-- Connect one or more **clients** to the server (max 5)
-- Broadcast messages to all connected clients
+- Real-time **broadcast messaging** to all connected users (via TCP)
-- Private messages between two users
+- **Private messaging** between two users (via UDP)
-- Real-time messaging from the terminal
+- Simple terminal interface for sending/receiving messages
-- Basic handling of disconnected clients
+- Manual setup of client identity and ports

 ## Technologies